 Definitely one of my favourite cities in North America!
 Vancouver is blessed with a spectacular natural setting, hemmed in between a large harbour and imposing mountains.
 Indulge yourself in the city’s famous seafood (the sushi and sashimi are some of the best I’ve had), stroll around the compact city centre between towering skyscrapers or in leafy neighbourhoods, discover the city’s craft beer scene, get a panoramic view of the city from Grouse Mountain or shop at the popular Granville Island Market.

 Another Spanish city I absolutely adore.
 Though Barcelona and Madrid steal much of the limelight, Valencia has a lot to offer visitors.
 The historic city centre is a maze of atmospheric alleys and squares but a stone’s throw away, another amazing sight awaits: the City of Arts and Sciences, a wondrous architectural marvel which houses theatres, museums and the aquarium.
 A short tram-ride brings visitors to the city’s broad, sandy beaches, where locals spend their weekends.

 Budapest, the capital of Hungary is another of my Euro favourites.
 The Buda district, with its iconic castle, is a big attraction but head to the Pest district with its eclectic architecture, broad avenues, bustling markets and vibrant night life.
 Go for a Danube river cruise to see the city’s historic riverside monuments, have a coffee at Café New York (often touted as one of the world’s most beautiful cafés) or soak in one of the city’s famous thermal baths!
 You’ll soon see why I always enjoy a visit to this city!
+Read more about things to do in Budapest.
 Search for hotels in Budapest.